massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 The front
 ---------

-We have designed a website for the tic-tac-toe that you can find under the folder `html`.
+We have designed a website for the tic-tac-toe that you can find in this repository: https://github.com/massalabs/massa-sc-examples under the folder `games/tictactoe/html`.

 You will have to modify some data in order to make it works.